-Interface between the overhead circuit system and the URD circuit system is the riser pole.
-At the riser pole cable terminations provide the interface between the insulated cable and the bare overhead conductors or cable.
+The interface between the overhead circuit system and the URD circuit system is the riser pole.
+At the riser pole, cable terminations provide the interface between the insulated cable and the bare overhead conductors or cable.
 Pothead terminations grade the insulation to prevent any kind of excessive electrical stress on the insulation.

 Potheads also keep away water to entering the cable and it is so critical for cable reliability.
 At riser, pole are expulsion fuses, normally in cutouts.
 The areas with high short circuit current may also have current limiting fuses for better protection.

 But we cannot save our underground distribution system from lightning without protection.
 For this reason, to keep lightning surges from damaging the cable, the riser pole should have lightning arresters right across the pothead with as little lead length as possible.

 In history, underground designs for residential developments expanded dramatically in the 1970s.
 But that time political pressure coupled with the technology improvements were the driving forces behind underground distribution.
 In addition to improving the visual landscape and underground construction improves reliability.

 But it’s true that underground residential distribution system had some difficulties, especially high cable failure rates.
 Then in the late 1960s and early 1970s, given the durability of plastics, the polyethylene cables installed at that time were thought to have a life of at least 50 years.

-But in practical, cables failed much higher rate than expected and it was enough so that many utilities had to replace large amounts of this cable.
-But now this underground residential distribution is one of the best ways to distribute power to customer.
+But in practical, cables failed a much higher rate than expected and it was enough so that many utilities had to replace large amounts of this cable.
+But now this underground residential distribution is one of the best ways to distribute power to the customer.

-Now if you find this post informative then please share with your friends and don’t forget to subscribe our newsletter for regular electrical update.
+Now if you find this post informative then please share with your friends and don’t forget to subscribe our newsletter for the regular electrical update.
 Thanks!